 Justice for journalists and freedom of expression

-This UN-recognised day is widely supported around the world, as the number of mediaworkers being threatened, imprisoned or killed for their investigation of corruption, trafficking, environmental crimes and human rights violations, has risen sharply in recent years.
+This UN-recognised day is widely supported around the world, as the number of mediaworkers being threatened, imprisoned or killed for their investigations of corruption, trafficking, environmental crimes and human rights violations has risen sharply in recent years.

 Members of the free press in Europe have also seen a rapid increase in violence directed towards them.
 Last year alone saw the death of six journalists on the continent, two of which were in the European Union member states of Greece and the Netherlands.

-In light of this escalation of aggression, the Council of Europe now deems ending crimes against mediaworkers – as well as the impunity unlawfully granted to the perpetrators – a “pressing political priority” across many European countries.
+The Council of Europe deems ending crimes against mediaworkers – as well as the impunity unlawfully granted to the perpetrators – a “pressing political priority” across many European countries.
 The EU urges member states that it is “imperative that everyone involved in killings of, attacks on and ill-treatment of journalists and other media actors be brought to justice.”

 In Kyrgyzstan, the EU and several the western embassies – the United Kingdom, United States, Germany, and France – also issued a joint statement of support for journalists in recognition of today’s commemoration: